Michelle Anderson, Esq.

 Carr, Riggs & Ingram

 With 21 years of diversified CPA experience, Keith provides accounting and auditing services to governmental entities and not-for-profit organizations across the United States.
-As a part of the firm’s governmental and not-for-profit audit team recognized throughout the South for its knowledge of government auditing standards, Keith participates extensively in audits of community action agencies, Head Start programs, state and local government, specializing in the Single Audit Act and the OMB Uniform Guidance.
+As a part of the firm’s governmental and not-for-profit audit team recognized throughout the South for its knowledge of government auditing standards, Keith participates extensively in audits of Community Action Agencies, Head Start programs, and state and local governments, specializing in the Single Audit Act and the OMB Uniform Guidance.
 Additionally, Keith provides accounting and consulting services to not-for-profit organizations in the areas of budgetary compliance, cost allocation plans, tax planning and compliance, special transactions accounting assistance, fiscal operations training and technical assistance, and board training.
 As a consultant for the Head Start National Center on Program Management and Fiscal Operation’s Fiscal Consultant Initiative, Keith provides T/TA services to Head Start programs across the nation.
 Keith regularly serves as a continuing education leader for CRI as well as a certified facilitator in the CRI Leadership Academy.
 Keith is an active member of the American Institute of Certified Public Accountants (AICPA) and the Alabama Society of Certified Public Accountants (ASCPA).
 Keith is a 2011 inductee to the Troy University Accounting Hall of Honor.

 Edward Leeds, Esq.